ValentineLgd/MS4_Stones_Gate/README.md

 10. **Be able to register to a new account**
 By clicking on the "My account" icon in the navbar, I can access the Register page.
 An email confirmation is sent to the email provided by the user.
 By clicking on the link provided in this email, the user confirms his registration.

-* As a *returning user*, I want to:
+* As a *returning user*, I additionnaly want to:

-1. **Be able to quickly register my details & create a profile saving my personal details.**
+1. **Be able to quickly register my details & create a profile saving my personal details & to edit it.**

 After registering, I can log in my account by clicking on the navbar on the "My account" and then "Log in" icon.
 By fulfilling the information and logging in I can then access a new section of the navbar in "My account".
 The "My profile" section leads to a page where the user can save/edit his personal information.

 2. **Be able to view my previous purchases.**

 As a registered user, the user can see his previous purchases inside the "my profile" section of the website.

-3. **Edit my personal details on my profile.**

-As a registered user, the user can update his personal informations in the "my profile" icon that appears in the website.

 * As a *admin user*, I want to: